for Health Care Providers

 Enzyme-linked immunosorbent assay.

 (Enzyme-linked immunosorbent assay) A type of enzyme immunoassay to determine the presence of antibodies to HIV in the blood or oral fluids.
-Repeatedly (i.e. two or more) reactive ELISA test results should be confirmed with a second test such as the Western blot test, a rapid HIV test, or a DNA or RNA PCR.
+Repeatedly (ie, two or more) reactive ELISA test results should be confirmed with a second, different test such as a rapid HIV test, or a DNA or RNA polymerase chain reaction (PCR).
 Availability of the confirmatory test often determines which one is performed.

 A brain inflammation of viral or other infectious disease origin.
 Symptoms include headaches, neck pain, fever, nausea, vomiting, and nervous system problems.
 Several types of opportunistic infections can cause encephalitis.